Social Media Marketing for Accountants

 Why social media marketing for accountants often fails

 The most common mistake is treating social media like a noticeboard.
 Firms publish updates they think they should share rather than content their ideal clients actually care about.
-Compliance reminders, filing dates and technical commentary all have a place, but on their own they rarely create demand.
+Compliance reminders, filing dates and technical commentary may have a place, but on their own they rarely create demand.

 What good social media marketing for accountants looks like